grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 {{< figure src="/static/img/docs/prometheus/screenshot-grafana-prometheus-metrics-explorer-2.png" max-width="500px" class="docs-image--no-shadow" caption="Metrics explorer" >}}

-If you would like to explore your metrics further, you can open the **Metrics Explorer** by clicking the first option in the metric select.
+If you would like to explore your metrics further, you can open the **Metrics Explorer** by clicking the first option in the metric select component of the query builder.

 {{< figure src="/static/img/docs/prometheus/metrics-explorer-option.png" max-width="500px" class="docs-image--no-shadow" caption="Metrics explorer" >}}